spine-tools/SpineOpt.jl/README.md

 Pkg.clone("https://github.com/Spine-project/Spine-Model.git", "SpineModel")
 ```

-This will install `SpineModel.jl` as well as all its dependencies, except for `spinedatabase_api` which is
+This will install `SpineModel.jl` and all its dependencies, except for `spinedatabase_api` which is
 a Python package and thus needs to be installed separately.

 #### Installing spinedatabase_api